 Following law school, Professor Seiner clerked for the late Honorable Ellsworth Van Graafeiland of the U.S. Court of Appeals for the Second Circuit.
 After his clerkship, he practiced law with Jenner & Block, LLP, in Chicago, Illinois, where he focused on labor and employment matters.
 In September, 2001, Professor Seiner accepted a position as an appellate attorney with the U.S. Equal Employment Opportunity Commission in Washington, D.C., where he presented oral argument as lead counsel in the United States Courts of Appeals in employment discrimination cases.

 Prior to joining the faculty at the University of South Carolina School of Law, Professor Seiner was an adjunct professor at the Georgetown University Law Center, where he developed and taught a seminar on comparative employment discrimination.
-Professor Seiner's articles have been selected for publication in over a dozen prestigious journals, including the Notre Dame Law Review, the Boston University Law Review, the Iowa Law Review, the Boston College Law Review, the William and Mary Law Review, the U.C.
-Davis Law Review, the University of Illinois Law Review, the Indiana Law Journal, the Hastings Law Journal, the Wake Forest Law Review, and the Yale Law and Policy Review.
-Professor Seiner has been featured in a number of media sources, including The New York Times, The Wall Street Journal and Fortune Magazine.
+Professor Seiner's articles have been selected for publication in over a dozen prestigious journals, including the Notre Dame Law Review, the Boston University Law Review, the Iowa Law Review, the Boston College Law Review, the William and Mary Law Review, the Fordham Law Review, the U.C.
+Davis Law Review, the University of Illinois Law Review, the Indiana Law Journal, and the Ohio State Law Journal.
+Professor Seiner has been featured in a number of media sources, including The New York Times, The Wall Street Journal and Fortune.
 Professor Seiner is an author and co-editor of the Workplace Prof Blog.
 Upon invitation, Professor Seiner has submitted written testimony to committees in both the U.S. Senate and the U.S. House of Representatives.
 Professor Seiner teaches courses in the labor and employment law area.